Prince Harry and Meghan to talk about youth mental health during New York City event

 The event — held on World Mental Health Day — is being coordinated by Harry and Meghan’s Archewell Foundation and is part of a second annual mental health awareness festival hosted by a nonprofit called Project Healthy Minds.

-In the United Kingdom on Tuesday, Harry’s brother, Prince William and his wife Kate also participated in a separate forum to draw awareness to young people’s challenges with mental health.
+In the United Kingdom on Tuesday, Harry’s brother, Prince William and his wife, Kate, also participated in a separate forum to draw awareness to young people’s challenges with mental health.

 During their last public appearance in New York City, Harry and Meghan, the Duchess of Sussex, set off alarms when they claimed they had been dangerously pursued by paparazzi in a “near catastrophic car chase” in Manhattan.
 That led New York City Mayor Eric Adams to condemn the paparazzi chasing them as “reckless and irresponsible.”